ucdavisdatalab/basic-stats-1/docs/02_mathematical-statistics.md

 Here, $\bar{X}$ and $S$ are random, while $n$ is the known sample size and $\mu$ is the unknown but fixed paramter that we want to put bounds around.
 Just rearranging terms we can get:

-$$ \bar{X} - 1.86 \times S / \sqrt{n} \le \mu < \bar{X} - 1.86 \times S / \sqrt{n} $$
+$$ \bar{X} - 1.86 \times S / \sqrt{n} \le \mu < \bar{X} + 1.86 \times S / \sqrt{n} $$
-since this event occurs 90% of the time, we call the interval a 90% confidence interval. to change the confidence level, you would evaluate different quantiles of the t-distribution.
+since this event occurs 90% of the time, we call the interval a 90% confidence interval.
+To change the confidence level, you would evaluate different quantiles of the t-distribution.
 If the degrees of freedom are not eight, then you would use the correct number for your data.

+### Questions to ponder
+ - Can you see a way to make the confidence interval smaller other than changing the confidence level?
+Why would that be helpful?
+ - In the formula for a confidence interval, what is random and what is fixed?
+What would change if you collected new data by repeating the experiment?
+Does this suggest something about what the 90% means for our 90% confidence interval?